Wilson Chouest: Maricela Rocha Parga

 The body of a female aged fifteen to thirty was discovered lying in a high school parking lot on July 18, 1980, in Westlake, Ventura County, California.
 The victim had died within twelve hours of her discovery and was likely murdered at a different location.
 She had been dragged to where she was found, leaving a trail of blood.
 After the suspect was identified in the case, it was released that the woman may have possibly been kidnapped in one of the four California counties—Tulare, Kern, Ventura, and Los Angeles—Chouest frequented at the time.

 She was estimated to be between five feet one and five feet three inches tall at a weight of 110 to 115 pounds.
 She was five months pregnant with a boy.
 The woman was stabbed 16 times and strangled to death after she was raped.
 She had brown eyes, black hair with bleached ends, and penciled eyebrows; the hairs had been shaved.
 The victim also had pierced ears and had a large amount of dental maintenance.
 DNA testing indicated the victim was primarily Native American with some Hispanic, Caucasian, Sub Saharan and Asian ancestry.

 The victim had several scars and birthmarks: a pair of scars from vaccinations were present on her left arm and a scar on the left knee.
 She was clothed in a white shirt, underwear, a black bra, and red pants.

 The victim's unborn son appeared to have been well-nourished and "adequate" prenatal care had taken place.
 She had given birth at least once before and had an episiotomy scar.
 Paternal DNA from her son did not match any known offenders in the CODIS database.
 The DNA match to Chouest was made in 2012.
 In 2018, the DNA Doe Project took on the task of identifying her at the request of law enforcement.
 The organization identified a third cousin of the victim through a genealogy website.
 In 2020, a new reconstruction was released by the NCMEC.

 In November 2021, the unborn son's father was located.
 He was unable to provide any new information on her identity.

+On February 23, 2026, she was publicly identified as 22-year-old Maricela Rocha Parga.
+Maricela was born in Monterrey, Mexico.
+She immigrated to America along with the rest of her family.
+Her siblings later described Maricela as independent, loving and caring.
+She worked during the day as a waitress and attended nursing school at night.
+Maricela had a two-year-old daughter at the time of her disappearance.
+Her family had been searching for her ever since she had gone missing.